bentan4853563/AmazHub/_portfolio/erabanq-com.md

     - "Slim"
     - "Figma"
 ---
-Brave Dev World proudly presents Erabanq, a fintech solution designed to streamline business transactions through a web platform developed using React.js, HTML, and CSS.
+AmazHub proudly presents Erabanq, a fintech solution designed to streamline business transactions through a web platform developed using React.js, HTML, and CSS.
 Erabanq represents our effort to provide businesses with a cost-effective alternative for account-to-account payments, enabling them to gain a competitive edge by reducing payment processing fees.

 ## About Erabanq
 Erabanq is crafted to revolutionize the way businesses handle transactions, moving away from traditional expensive card schemes towards a more direct and economical payment processing method.